alya1-yes/Sudoku/README.md

 # Sudoku
-Sudoku app as university project
+Sudoku app as university project In vb .NET